KiandaBPM/docs/content/docs/platform/rules/sharepoint/add-a-user-to-a-group.md

 ## How to use

-To apply this rule, first choose an item to attach the rule to and have a SharePoint data source ready where you want the list to be located.
+To apply this rule, first choose an item to attach the rule to and have a SharePoint data source ready where you want the user to be located.
 This data source should be a predefined data connector created with **Data sources** under **Administration**.

 1. Select the field or other item to attach the rule to.